MarinFCM/TCP-Server-Client-App/README.md

 - Clients can publish messages to topics
 - Unit tests using Google Test and Google Mock

+## Usage

+### Server application

+- The server application takes one parameter as input \<port> and does not have runtime commands.

+### Client application
+- CONNECT \<port> \<client name> - Start a connection to an arbitrary server application
+- DISCONNECT – Disconnect from the currently connected server application
+- PUBLISH \<topic name> \<data> - Send an arbitrary (ASCII) message to a specific topic
+- SUBSCRIBE \<topic name> - Subscribe to a specific topic
+- UNSUBSCRIBE \<topic name> - Unsubscribe from a specific topic

 ## Installation

 ### Prerequisites